 The gift of the tapestry is a significant event.
 It is a symbol of reconciliation following the two world wars and represents the changed nature of the relationship between New Zealand and Germany encompassing trade, education and culture.

-Currently on display at the National War Memorial, it will shortly be moved to the entrance of the Great War Exhibition.
+The tapestry will shortly be moved to the entrance of the Great War Exhibition.